Transport mobility package – current legal status

 This change takes effect in January 2023, although it was originally scheduled to take effect as late as 2022.

-The newly adopted regulations require that the operating bases be located on Polish territory.
-They must also be equipped to enable the business to be conducted in a continuous and organized manner.
-One of the requirements for operating bases is that they include a parking area, an unloading and loading area, or a maintenance and repair area.
+Since then, regulations have required that operating bases be located on Polish territory.
+What’s more, they should be equipped to enable them to conduct business in a continuous and organized manner.
+The list of requirements for operating bases also included parking spaces, an unloading and loading area, and a maintenance and repair area.

-Moreover, operating bases must have the number of parking spaces corresponding to ⅓ of the number of vehicles in the fleet, but regardless of the number of bases.
+The regulations don’t leave much to chance – operating bases must, starting in 2023, have a number of parking spaces of no less than ⅓ of the vehicles in the fleet – regardless of the number of bases.

 Important!